IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 );
 ```

-The paginator UI also contains buttons, so a new button theme needs to be created too:
+As seen, the `igx-grid-paginator-theme` only controls colors for the paging container, but does not affect the buttons in the pager UI.
+To style those buttons, let's create a new button theme:

 ```scss
 $dark-button: igx-button-theme(